 Not so strangely, this instinct toward destruction is more likely to manifest itself outwardly, among others; naturally, for the sake of our survival, we kill.
 These fearful ‘Others’ are outside of our community and culture, outside of our hopes, dreams and values for the future (insofar that one accurately judges their own values relative to the purported constitution of these others’).
-Capitalism feels like a one-way ticket, accelerating inequality without end to some inevitably violent breaking point near or far that no one can possibly know of or effectively plan for.
+Capitalism’s churning, unchanging flows astride the ruling class’ pathological wastefulness upon our garden world feels like a one-way ticket, accelerating inequality without end to some inevitably violent breaking point near or far that no one can possibly know of or effectively plan for.
 Uninterrupted, and quite unassailable, economic austerity plus fraying social bonds immiserate and estrange the masses.
 Immigration and abortion policy, of all things, come to singularly forge rock solid, intergenerational political coalitions.
-Our systems are full of immutable chaos; for the many, the future does not look brighter than the past.
+Our systems are full of what appears as *immutable* chaos; for the many, the future does not look brighter than the past.

 Given these conditions, of course we are going to fight each other.
 Unfortunately, though quite naturally as well, the horizontal peer in these Others become the only influenceable aspect within our field of view.
 The Other is the locus of the only order we can forge inside of the chaos.